iamsisar/generator-sisar/README.md

 #### FontAwesome
 Similar to Bootstrap, even FontAwesome has been partially included in `mains.scss` enabling the `@include icon()` shorthand defined in `_mixins.scss`.

-This allow you to embed in your stylesheet only the definitions you need whithout requesting the entire FontAwesome css in your document.
+This allow you to define in your stylesheet only the rules you need whithout embedding FontAwesome css in your document and keeping your markup semantic.

 > `@include icon($icon, $where)`